ashleyjdcosta/CongestionTaxCalculator/README.md

 ## Congestion Tax Calculator - .Net Core Solution :-
 In this readme file I will briefly discuss about the implementation, and what fixes, packages, appraoches along with the Test cases that I make use of.

+It is recommended to make use of Visual Studio 2022 to have a best experience and a link to the complete projects including the Unit test project, and the web api call can be found here --> https://github.com/ashleyjdcosta/CongestionTaxCalculatorComplete

 I also wanted to highlight that the userId adccg8, which I made my first commit from is my organisation user Id which is identified by me :)

 Technology selected: .Net Core standard 2.0, and in some of them due to package dependencies I have re-aligned the Versions accordingly(One challenge while re-aligning the version: The re-aligning of versioning caused some delay with targetted framework and so on)